awsdocs/aws-cloudtrail-user-guide/doc_source/view-cloudtrail-events-console.md

 The time range in which you want to filter events\.
 You can filter events for the last 90 days\.

 ** User name **
-The identity of the user referenced by the event\.
-For example, this can be an IAM user, an IAM role name, or a service role\.
+The identity referenced by the event\.
+For example, this can be a user, a role name, or a service role\.

 If there are no events logged for the attribute or time that you choose, the results list is empty\.
 You can apply only one attribute filter in addition to the time range\.
 If you choose a different attribute filter, your specified time range is preserved\.